-Sec.
-11. NEW SECTION.
-461.33 Soil conservation and water protection account allocations.
+461.33 Soil conservation and water protection account - allocations.

-A soil conservation and water protection account is created in the trust fund.
+1. A soil conservation and water protection account is created in the trust fund.
 Twenty percent of the moneys credited to the trust fund shall be allocated to the account.

-1. The account shall be used by the department of agriculture and land stewardship to support all of the following initiatives:
+2. The account shall be used by the department of agriculture and land stewardship to support all of the following initiatives:

 a.
-Soil conservation and watershed protection, including by supporting the soil conservation and water quality division (DSWQ) of the department of agriculture and land stewardship and soil and water conservation district commissioners.
-The department may provide for the installation of conservation practices, water quality improvement practices and watershed protection improvements as provided in chapters 161A, 161C, 461A, 466, 466A and 466B.
+Soil conservation and watershed protection, including by supporting the division of soil conservation and water quality within the department of agriculture and land stewardship and soil and water conservation district commissioners.
+The department may provide for the installation of conservation practices and watershed protection improvements as provided in chapters 161A, 161C, 461A, 466, and 466A.